This post may contain affiliate links. Please read my disclosure for more information.

 Sheet Pan Shrimp Fajitas

 Fajitas are awesome, and few people will dispute that and while you can’t have them with corn tortillas on keto, you surely can enjoy them with this keto tortillas recipe.
 With 12g of carbs, 36g of protein, 13g of fat, and 318 calories, Life Made Sweeter has got your back with this absolutely scrumptious fajita recipe.

 Greek chicken meal prep bowls

 Chicken with a side of veggies, all cooked in one pan.
 What’s not to love?
 This is a delicious meal prep option when doing keto, and you can use all sorts of seasonings to spice it up each time.
 With each tasty serving, you’re having 287 calories, 15g of fat and 28g of protein, and get this: only 6g of carbohydrates.
 Wholesome Yum is to thank for this lovely keto meal prep recipe.

 Tuna Salad Cucumber Boats

 If you’re looking for a snack option or something great for lunch for you and the kids, this tuna salad cucumber boat is a fantastic idea.
-These fit into almost any diet regimen, and the full recipe can be found over at Peas and Crayons.
+These fit into almost any eating regimen, and the full recipe can be found over at Peas and Crayons.
 It takes almost no time to get these ready, and they’re super low-carb, so what’s not to love?

 Baked Turkey Meatballs